-By George Fish, Indianapolis, IN
+by George Fish.
+DSA At-Large, Indianapolis, IN

-SDA, as a democratic socialist organization, and inheritor of the politics of the original DSA [Democratic Socialists of America], is resolutely "social-democratic."
-It accepts openly that "Politics is the art of the possible," as leavened by original DSA founder Michael Harrington's concept of socialism as "the left wing of the feasible."
-It thus resolutely works in the electoral process, and supports, advances wherever possible, reforms that enhance the lives of ordinary working people, women, people of color, minorities, LBGQT+ people, in ways that are democratic, inclusive, and benefit them materially and psychologically.

-SDA is hearty in this support-it does not half-heartedly support "reform" measures to demonstrate that "reformism" cannot solve the contradictions of capitalism, and that only "revolution" can solve them!
+DSA, as a democratic socialist organization, is resolutely "social-democratic."
+It accepts openly that "Politics is the art of the possible," as leavened by DSA founder Michael Harrington's concept of socialism as "the left wing of the feasible."
+It thus resolutely works in the electoral process, and supports, advances as possible, reforms that enhance the lives of ordinary working people, women, people of color, minorities, LBGQT+ people, in ways that are democratic, inclusive, and benefit them materially and psychologically.
+DSA is hearty in this support-it does not half-heartedly support "reform" measures to demonstrate that "reformism" cannot solve the contradictions of capitalism, and that only "revolution" can solve them!
 In this it is firmly of the opposite stance of the "far left," particularly those who turn to Bolshevik-legacy socialism for their ideal of a socialist society.
 The Bolshevik-legacy left had over a hundred years to prove itself both "necessary" and "fully feasible," and failed on both counts.
-What resulted from Bolshevik-legacy socialism of any and all types-be they the rule of Lenin and Trotsky, or of Stalinism, Maoism, Castroism, or Marxism-Leninism of various stripes, as well as all forms of Leninism-Trotskyism, was not a democratic, liberating socialism as it was a form (whatever the state structure) of "bureaucratic collectivism" or "state capitalism."
+What resulted from Bolshevik-legacy of any and all types-be they the rule of Lenin and Trotsky, or of Stalinism, Maoism, Castroism, of "Marxism-Leninism of various stripes, as well as all forms of Leninism-Trotskyism, was not a democratic, liberation socialism as it was a form (whatever the state structure) of "bureaucratic collectivism" of "state capitalism."
 Furthermore, Bolshevik-legacy socialism in the advanced capitalist world never redeemed itself as a mass workers' movement, but only deteriorated into warring Marxist-Leninist and Leninist-Trotskyist sects with little, if any positive influence, even in places where mass Communist Parties existed, such as France, Italy, or post-World War I Germany.

-Donald Sassoon's One Hundred Years of Socialism (New York: New Press, 1996) gives an excellent history of the positive successes achieved in Western Europe under the reigns of "mere reformist social-democracy."
+Daniel Sassoon's One Hundred Years of Socialism (New Press, 1996) gives an excellent history of the positive successes achieved in Western Europe under the reigns of "mere reformist social-democracy."
 Such "mere reformism" established universal health care, advanced the welfare state, and broke decisively the link between poverty and being working-class.
-SDA recommends this book to all members.
+DSA recommends this book to all members.

-Socialism, to be truly liberating, must mean more than simply the state ownership of the means of production, for, as the legacy of Bolshevik-inspired socialism shows, that begs the question: Who controls the state that "rules" in the name of the working class?
-The stock Bolshevik-legacy answer was that the "vanguard Communist Party" represented the working class; but it represented them in name only, setting itself up, instead, as a New Class that transmogrified the "dictatorship of the proletariat" into a "dictatorship over the proletariat."
+Socialism, to be truly liberating, must mean more than simply the state ownership of the means of production, for, as the legacy of Bolshevik-inspiration socialism shows, that begs the question: who controls the state that "rules" in the name of the working class?
+The stock Bolshevik-legacy answer was the 'vanguard Communist Party" that represented the working class, but represented them in name only, setting itself up, instead, as a New Class that transmogrified the "dictatorship of the proletariat" into a "dictatorship over the proletariat."
 Socialism is more than collective ownership vs. strictly private ownership; at its core, a truly liberating socialism is also democratic, transparent, and accountable-for when it isn't, it's mere "bureaucratic collectivism" or "state capitalism" that mirrors the same lack of transparency and accountability that prevails under capitalism.
 Thus, socialists are resolute democrats, extending democracy from the strictly political realm as achieved under liberalism into the social and economic realms as well.

-For SDA, liberalism is not so much pernicious as it is incomplete, a "near left" that we of SDA can successfully work with and form coalitions with; as many liberals, instead of being studied "centrists," or wedded to mere "diversity" and "equitableness" under neoliberal economics, are honest grassroots progressives who do, in fact, agree with much of what SDA calls for, says, and advocates.
-We of SDA proudly march with such "mere" liberals!
+For DSA, liberalism is not so much pernicious as it is incomplete, a "near left" that we of DSA can successfully work with and form coalitions with, as many liberals, instead of being studied "centrists," or wedded to mere "diversity" and "equitableness" under neoliberal economics, are honest grassroots progressives who do, in fact, agree with much of what DSA calls for, says, and advocates.
+We of DSA proudly march with such "mere" liberals!